joba-1/attiny85-vl53l1-neo/README.md

-# Color Coded Distance with Neopixel and VL53L0X on Digispark/ATTiny85
+# Color Coded Distance with Neopixel and VL53L1X on Digispark/ATTiny85

-Not tested since I currently only have VL53L1X boards...
-Should display a rainbow color dependent on current distance.
+Displays a rainbow color dependent on current distance as measured by the VL53L1X.
-Colors selection adjusted automatically to range between min and max measured distance
+Colors selection adjusted automatically to range between min and max measured distance.

 ## Installation